https://www.gosh.nhs.uk/conditions-and-treatments/procedures-and-treatments/long-term-eeg-monitoring-telemetry/

 This page from Great Ormond Street Hospital (GOSH) explains the procedure for a telemetry test and what to expect when your child has one.

 Telemetry is a test that looks at the function of the brain.
 The brain works by a series of nerve impulses, which cause electrical signals.
-These signals (also called brainwaves) can be recorded through the scalp.
+These signals (also known as brainwaves) can be recorded through the scalp.

 Telemetry is like an electroencephalogram (EEG) test, but it records over a much longer period of time, sometimes taking up to five days to get the information needed.
-A digital video recording will also be made during the test.
+Video will also be recorded during the test.

 How is telemetry used?

 Telemetry can be carried out on patients of all ages and abilities, making it a good way to get an overall view of the function of the brain.
-It is helpful as part of general investigations and more specific problems, such as blackouts and seizures.
+It can also be helpful to look at specific problems such as blackouts and seizures.

 When you receive your appointment letter